Texas high school gunman in custody identified: AP

 The suspected shooter was taken into police custody and a second suspect has been detained.
 The suspect in custody and the suspect detained for further questioning were both students.

 Police officers responded to Santa Fe High School around 8 a.m.
-CDT after reports that a shooter opened fire inside.
+CDT following reports that a shooter opened fire inside.

 The Santa Fe Police Department confirmed explosive devices were found at the campus of the high school and the "surrounding areas adjacent to the school."
 The school has been evacuated and the campus was cleared, the Santa Fe Police Department said.